Updated: Sep 1

 If this happened again, how would I handle it?
 “I would consider the long-term implications instead of just the short.
 I would get the help I need.
 I wouldn’t consider quitting to be a viable option.”

-Self-reflection is a useful process that enables you to leverage your strengths, minimize your weaknesses, and avoid repeating your mistakes.
+Self-reflection is a useful process that enables you to leverage your strengths, minimize your weaknesses, and avoid repeating your mistakes so that you can be happier and more successful.
 You can make good use of those painful events from your past.
 Spend a few minutes each day and apply a little self-reflection.
 You’ll be happy with the results and happier with yourself.